catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 contained stale data post-transaction with no simple way to load newer data without rebuilding the full set of objects already loaded.
-Early on, it seemed that this problem couldn't be reasonably solved, as it wasn't apparent when exactly the ``Session`` should consider the current state to be stale, and thus produce an expensive new set of SELECT statements on next access.
+Early on, it seemed that this problem couldn't be reasonably solved, as it wasn't apparent when the ``Session`` should consider the current state to be stale, and thus produce an expensive new set of SELECT statements on the next access.
-However, once the ``Session`` moved to an always-in-a-transaction model, the nature of transaction isolation – i.e., that one transaction with a high degree of isolation *can't* see new data until committed or rolled back anyway – could be taken into account, and the point of transaction end became the natural point of data expiration.
+However, once the ``Session`` moved to an always-in-a-transaction model, the point of transaction end became apparent as the natural point of data expiration, as the nature of a transaction with a high degree of isolation is that it *cannot* see new data until it's committed or rolled back anyway.
 Different databases and configurations, of course, have varied degrees of transaction isolation, including no transactions at all.
-These modes of usage are entirely acceptable with SQLAlchemy's expiration model; the developer only needs to be aware that a lower isolation level may expose un-isolated changes within a Session if multiple Sessions share the same rows; not at all different from what can occur when using two database connections directly.
+These modes of usage are entirely acceptable with SQLAlchemy's expiration model; the developer only needs to be aware that a lower isolation level may expose un-isolated changes within a Session if multiple Sessions share the same rows.
+This is not at all different from what can occur when using two database connections directly.

 Session Overview
 ------------------